These Keto Coconut Cookies are easy 5-ingredient keto cookies made with coconut and almond flour.

-These keto coconut cookies are easy 5-ingredient keto cookies.
-They taste like French coconut macaroons, soft in the center, crusty outside with delicious coconut flour, and only 4.1 grams of net carbs per large cookie.
+They taste like French coconut macaroons, soft in the center, crusty outside with delicious coconut flavor, and only 3.8 grams of net carbs per large cookie.

 Bonus, these cookies are also dairy-free and gluten-free.

-Because, if you are wondering if traditional coconut macaroons are keto, unfortunately, the answer is no.
+If you are wondering if traditional coconut macaroons or coconut cookies are keto-friendly, unfortunately, the answer is no.

 Like most French cookies, French macaroons are loaded with sugar from condensed milk, and they are not keto-friendly.